 Know Your Customer in Banking

 Know Your Customer in Banking or Know Your Customer control is the process of identifying the customer identity of banks when opening new customers.
-At this stage, customer information is collected and the accuracy of the collected customer information is checked by banks.
+At this stage, customer information is collected, and banks check the accuracy of the collected customer information.
 That is, banks have to make sure that customers and customer information match.
-KYC process can be done with various methods such as identity card verification, face verification and invoice as proof of address.
+KYC process can be done with various methods such as identity card verification, face verification, and invoice as proof of address.

 Customer Due Diligence in Banking

-Customer due diligence (CDD) is the control process implemented by banks to identify potential money laundering and terrorist financing risks carried by customers.
+Customer Due Diligence (CDD) is the control process implemented by banks to identify potential money laundering and terrorist financing risks carried by customers.
 Although these procedures are not exactly the same all over the world, the goal is the same: to identify risks.
-After the Know Your Customer control process, the risk assessment of the customer is made with the correct customer information.
+After the Know Your Customer control process, the customer's risk assessment is made with the correct customer information.

-Our AML Screening and Monitoring tool automates banks' Customer Due Diligence control processes.
-Banks can automatically scan their customers in global comprehensive sanctions, PEP and adverse media data during customer onboarding and customer monitoring processes.
+Our AML Screening and Monitoring Software automates banks' Customer Due Diligence control processes.
+Banks can automatically scan their customers in global comprehensive sanctions, PEP, and Adverse Media data during customer onboarding and customer monitoring processes.